 A 2001 cum laude graduate of the School of Law, Dean Newcombe also served as the Articles Editor for the Western New England Law Review.
 She has taught Legal Research and Writing at Bay Path University and Elms College; and courses on Law Librarianship and Information Policy at the University of Rhode Island's Graduate School of Library and Information Studies.
 Prior to working in academia, Dean Newcombe worked in the private sector at Morrison & Foerster in Washington, D.C., and Cravath, Swaine & Moore in New York City.

 Associate Dean for Faculty Development & Intellectual Life

 Professor of Law

 J.D., Columbia Law School

-Prior to joining the faculty of Western New England in 2006, Professor Setty was a litigator with the New York firm of Davis Polk & Wardwell, where she focused on antitrust and securities regulation matters.
+Prior to joining the faculty of Western New England, Professor Setty was a litigator with the New York firm of Davis Polk & Wardwell, where she focused on antitrust and securities regulation matters.
 She served as defense counsel in civil, regulatory, and criminal matters involving national security issues, including terrorism financing investigations and lawsuits, and a pro bono matter challenging sentencing guidelines for those convicted of terrorist acts.
-Her pro bono practice also included litigating federal civil rights cases and the mentoring of New York City high school students.
+Her pro bono practice also included litigating federal civil rights cases, working on state constitutional challenges to immigration-related ballot initiatives, and the mentoring of New York City high school students.
 Professor Setty graduated as a Harlan Fiske Stone Scholar from Columbia Law School and received her A.B. in History (concentration in comparative civil rights) with honors from Stanford University.

 Assistant Dean and Director of Bar Admission Programs